zongmianli/Parkour-dataset/README.md

 ### Download Parkour-MoCap data

-First of all, download the original motion data and RGB videos ([download link](https://gepettoweb.laas.fr/parkour/)).
+First of all, download the original motion data and RGB videos (visit the [LAAS project page](https://gepettoweb.laas.fr/parkour/)).
 Decompress the downloaded packages into a new local repository named `Parkour-MoCap/`.
 This will create two subfolders `c3d/` and `videos/` with motion files and RGB videos, respectively.
 Similar to `${parkour_dataset}`, we use the symbol `${parkour_mocap}` to denote the path to the `Parkour-MoCap/` folder.